© "Engloutie", Sara Sottolichio - Photo by Olivier Bousquet

 Leader of the Facebook AI Research (FAIR) Lab and co-director of McGill University’s Reasoning and Learning Lab at McGill University, Joëlle Pineau has received a Governor General's Innovation Award and continues her cutting-edge research as part of the Montréal’s AI community.
 As the first woman CEO of Anges Québec, a leader in the province’s early stage investment ecosystem, Genevieve Tanguay has spent the past year advancing innovators in technology, particularly in the Life Sciences.

 Montréal scientist and biomedical engineer Azadeh Dastmalchi is the founder of VitalTracer Ltd. and creator of the new VTLab smartwatch, set to monitor al vital signs and aid in early detection of COVID-19.
-Named on Forbes’ 30 under 30: Energy list for 2021, HaiLa Technologies founder and CIO Charlotte Savage developed technology that enables battery-free operation of wireless sensors for the Internet of Things.
+Named on Forbes’ 30 under 30: Energy list for 2021, HaiLa Technologies founder Charlotte Savage developed technology that enables battery-free operation of wireless sensors for the Internet of Things.
 Named one of the 100 entrepreneurs who are changing the world, Sandrine Milante, CEO of ÉcoloPharm, tackles the waste linked to the packaging and overpacking of prescription drugs, giving pharmacists eco-responsible packaging solutions.

 Never Was Average co-founder Joanna Chevalier, otherwise known as Hanna Che, collaborates to create an inclusive space for BIPOC in artistic and creative fields through conversation, art exhibitions and other events – she’s one of people the behind the La vie des Noir.es counts street mural emblazoned on Sainte-Catherine Street in the summer of 2020.
 Co-founder and director of social entreprise Petites-Mains, Nahid Aboumansour received the Cross for Meritorious Service (Civil Division) in 2002 from the Governor General of Canada for her commitment to the service of immigrant women in Québec.
+She also became in June 2021 a Knight of the Ordre de Montréal.

 A distinguished business woman, former CEO of food business les Aliments Wong Wing, and named to the Ordre National du Québec, Pauline Wong continues to work for representation and equality for the Montréal Chinese community and promote intercultural connection.
 Named among the 25 Women of Influence of 2021, anti-racism activist Nelly Bassily is the Director of Youth Initiatives and International Relations at DAWN Canada (Disabled Women’s Network Canada), where she works to improve accessibility for young women with disabilities and Deaf young women.